wearekickback/kip/kips/kip-2.md

 The events emitted by the event contract will all stay the same - meaning our backend doesn't need to change enormously for this.
 However we will no longer show when a user has withdrawn from an event - there's no need to since withdrawals across events are now batched.

-Storing all ETH into a single contract may seem risky, but we can negate this with good testing and auditing of the contract, and by managing admin access using multisig accounts with op-sec supervision.
+Storing all ETH/tokens into a single contract may seem risky, but we can negate this with good testing and auditing of the contract, and by managing admin access using multisig accounts with op-sec supervision.

 ## Implementation

-_Note: the code below does not take into account ERC-20 funded events, just ETH ones_

 **EternalStorage**